 We cooked this thai beef curry in our trusty cast iron pan.
 However, you can use a wok or non-stick deep pan with the same results if you don't own one.

 How spicy is Thai Green Beef Curry?

-If you want it spicer now is the time to add more along with the ginger and curry leaves!
-We add a couple of chopped bird eyes chilli's (one red and one green).
+If you want it spicer, now is the time to add more along with the ginger and curry leaves!
+We add a couple of chopped bird eyes chilli's (in this case, one red chilli and one green chilli).

 Thai Green Beef Curry

 - 1 small Aubergine (Eggplant) chopped into cubes

 - 2 small Onions cut into wedges

 - 1 tablespoon Vegetable oil Can sub for any oil

 - 50 g (small tub) Green Curry Paste we used Blue Dragon, you can make your own if prefered?